 With easily scannable segments and engaging infographics, this content is designed to be picked over and functions as another example of info-on-the-go for the busy professional, with links to PDFs for further reading.

-This report prides itself on its intellectual rigor and is designed to inform fellow marketing professionals.
+This report prides itself on its intellectual rigour and is designed to inform fellow marketing professionals.
 It is a classic example of B2B thought leadership.
 It uses videos and images alongside the text to effectively show how neuromarketing works, instead of just telling.

 Another example of blog content designed to inform and build brand awareness.
 This example by Shopify is all about breaking down a complex principle into more manageable and consumable info bites.